-The process for region change set out in the draft Rule includes a preliminary consultation stage before a region change application is accepted.
+The process for region change set out in the Rule as made includes a preliminary consultation stage before a region change application is accepted.
 This is not a standard feature of a Rule change, and reflects the Commission's views that an application should be fully formed and subject to initial scrutiny before the process is initiated, particularly given the significant costs and uncertainty involved in initiating a process to change region definitions in the NEM.
+Any person may also provide a written submission during the second round consultation period (clause 2A.7.3).